 On the Nuxeo Platform and Nuxeo Studio fronts, things have changed a lot in a year and half.
 Awesome new features and Nuxeo Platform evolutions, and Gartner positioned Nuxeo as Visionary in their 2017 Magic Quadrant for Content Services Platforms (although we’ve known that for awhile now).
 Nuxeo Studio now has a Modeler and a Designer and allows for configuring the new Nuxeo Web UI, etc.

 So back to the purpose of this article: Nuxeo Studio rocks!
 And one of its features really rocks since almost its beginning: External Templates.

 These templates are Studio projects that are copied (duplicated) inside your current project.
-So, you get everything: document types, workflows, automation chains… For example, if you want to look at the default Nuxeo workflows (serial and parallel document reviews) and learn how they are built, just import the “Default Nuxeo Platform Workflows Configuration” template and begin exploring!
+So, you get everything: document types, content management workflows, automation chains… For example, if you want to look at the default Nuxeo workflows (serial and parallel document reviews) and learn how they are built, just import the “Default Nuxeo Platform Workflows Configuration” template and begin exploring!

 The template I really want to talk about is a new one (as per February 2018*) — the Video Utils template.